What children feel when someone dies and why

 Children’s feelings about death depend on their age and development, as well as other things like their spiritual beliefs and life experiences.

-Children – especially younger children – can have ‘big’ feelings when someone dies, but they don’t always have the words to express these feelings.
+Children – especially younger children – can have strong emotions when someone dies, but they don’t always have the words to express these feelings.
 This can be confusing and frustrating for them.
-So it’s often a good idea to start by helping your child identify how they’re feeling.

-If your child knows that it’s OK to talk about how they’re feeling – and that you can cope with their feelings – your child will be more likely to talk more.
-And if your child can talk more, they’ll be better able to seek help when they feel overwhelmed.
+If your child knows that it’s OK to talk about how they’re feeling – and that you can cope with their emotions – your child will be better able to seek help when they feel overwhelmed.
+You could say, ‘Even though I’m sad I can still look after you’.

 Children might not always feel like talking about their feelings when someone dies.
 If this happens, you might be able to help your child express their feelings through play.
 For example, drawing, music, messy play activities and puppet play can help children express strong feelings like sadness.

-And sometimes it can help to give your child ideas of how to cope when they’re having strong feelings.
-For example, ‘Dimitri, when you’re feeling really sad and missing Grandpa, maybe you could come and give me a cuddle.
-Then we could do something that makes us feel a bit happier’.
-If you’re grieving too, it can be helpful to show and tell them how you’re coping – for example, ‘I’m feeling sad as I miss Grandpa, so I’m going to sit quietly and listen to music’.
+And sometimes it can help to give your child ideas of how to cope when they’re having strong emotions.
+For example, ‘When you’re feeling sad and missing Grandpa, you could come and give me a cuddle.
+Then we could do something that makes us feel happier’.
+If you’re grieving too, you can let your child know how you’re coping.
+For example, ‘I’m feeling sad because I miss Grandpa, so I’m going to sit quietly and listen to music’.

-Strong feelings can be overwhelming, and children might sometimes express them through challenging behaviour.
-If this sounds like your child, try to tune into your child’s feelings and encourage good behaviour, rather than focusing on the challenging behaviour.
+Strong emotions can be overwhelming, and children might sometimes express them through challenging behaviour.
+If this sounds like your child, try to tune into your child’s feelings and encourage positive behaviour.
+If you focus on the challenging behaviour, your child might feel they need to hide their emotions.

 When someone dies, you can help children of all ages by: